sdondley/ClimateChangeChat/perl.md

             * OK, then google around and figure it out
                 * Or, go bug someone on reddit/stackoverflow with your troubles
                 * Or continue reading to try to gain more insight as to what the problem might be
+                * Or pay me 25 bucks and call me for help
+                    * Sorry, I don't do Windows

 ## Looking for something more gratifying for your thirsty, curious soul?
 * continue below